 - Declutter Your Living Space

 If you have a cluttered living area, you most likely also have a cluttered life.
 This could be due to the fact that you either don’t feel the need to declutter or you find it hard to organize the mess.
 Whatever the reason may be, designate a day for decluttering your home.
-This activity will help you realize what is important to you, what types of things you need in your life, and if nothing else, gives you a much cleaner place to live in.
+This activity will help you to realize what is important to you, what types of things you need in your life, and, if nothing else, gives you a much cleaner place to live in.

 - Repeat Positive Affirmations Daily

-Positive affirmations are useful because they help remind you of who you are, who you want to be, and what you want to accomplish.
+Positive affirmations are useful because they help to remind you of who you are, who you want to be, and what you want to accomplish.
 Sit down and come up with a list of things that you need to tell yourself every day.
 Some examples of affirmations that you could repeat are I will achieve everything that I set out to do today or I will do my best to be a better person today.
 You could either repeat these positive affirmations orally or you could write them down in a notebook, which is generally believed to be a more effective method.